Integration Tests

 Almost all integration tests are creating and initializing embedded midPoint instance.
 That means that the tests are creating instances of all the midPoint components that they can.
 In fact this initialization is mostly done by the spring context.
 You may notice spring configuration files in the src/test/resources directories.
 These are used to create the embedded midPoint instance.

-The embedded instance starts with an empty H2 database.
 The tests must populate this database with a configuration.
 This creates the test configuration and environment.
 Many test families already have superclasses that create the part of the configuration that is common for that particular family.

 Test Superclasses

 There are several test superclasses that contains the code that initializes the embedded midPoint.
-The supeclasses also contain a lot of utility methods to manipulate repository objects, lot of assertion methods and so on.
+The superclasses also contain a lot of utility methods to manipulate repository objects, lot of assertion methods and so on.
 The superclasses are:

 Class Name Component Description